-- Inspections of all BWCA sergeant shall inspect body-worn camera footage for police officers will take place bywho report to that officer's Sergeantsergeant on a bi-weekly basis.
-The intent of inspections is to ensure officers are complying with BWC policythis rule. - These A sergeant shall document these inspections will be electronically documented (i.e. email) and sent send the documentation to the Lieutenant within their chain-of-command. - The A sergeant shall include in the electronic documentation shall include, but not be limited to at a minimum: - a. (a) The name of the officer - b. (b) The date and time of the recorded video recording that was reviewed and/or associatedcase number - c. (c) Comments and/or recommendations.
+- 1. A sergeant shall inspect body-worn camera footage for police officers who report to that sergeant on a bi-weekly basis.
+The intent of inspections is to ensure officers are complying with this rule. - 2.
+A sergeant shall document these inspections electronically (i.e. email) and send the documentation to the Lieutenant within their chain-of-command. - 3.
+A sergeant shall include in the electronic documentation at a minimum: - a.
+The name of the officer - b.
+The date and time of the recording that was reviewed and/or associated case number c.
+Comments and/or recommendations.